pavlm/oauth2-tier/readme.md

 * File system directory can be exposed via http, otherwise requests go to upstream.
 * File browser has also file viewer panel.
 * Some well known providers are available (only two for now).
-* Generic OAuth provider may be configured without coding.
+* Typical OAuth provider may be configured without coding.
 * Multiple host names can be used when it works behind trusted proxy.

 ## Configuration